kassi-bertrand/code-mentor/README.md

 Use the format category(scope or module): message.
 The categories and their purposes are:

-`feat` or `feature`: Introducing new features or code.
+- `feat` or `feature`: Introducing new features or code.

-`fix`: Fixing bugs (referencing an issue if applicable).
+-`fix`: Fixing bugs (referencing an issue if applicable).

-`refactor`: Refactoring code that isn’t a feature or a fix.
+- `refactor`: Refactoring code that isn’t a feature or a fix.

-`docs`: Changes to documentation files.
+- `docs`: Changes to documentation files.

-`chore`: Other changes that don't fit the above categories.
+- `chore`: Other changes that don't fit the above categories.

 Example: